dylan-lang/opendylan/documentation/getting-started-ide/source/editopt.rst

 Get Latest Version…
-   Copies the latest version of a file in the database onto the developer’s machine.
+   Copies the latest version of a file in the database onto the developer's machine.

 Check Out…
-   Copies the latest version of a file in the database onto the developer’s machine.
+   Copies the latest version of a file in the database onto the developer's machine.
 In addition, the database is updated to note that the file is being edited by the developer.

 Check In…
-   Copies a file from the developer’s machine back into the database, creating a new version of the file, and notes that the file is no longer being edited by the developer.
+   Copies a file from the developer's machine back into the database, creating a new version of the file, and notes that the file is no longer being edited by the developer.